 ProfessorE-mail: Edward Lordan, Ph.D.

-Office: Main Hall 502
+Office: Wayne Hall 237

 Dr. Lordan is also involved in the development of international courses in which students learn about media systems in Europe.
-In 2013, he accompanied a dozen students to Dublin, where they studied the past, present and future of Irish media.
-In 2014, he taught a course on the media structure of the United Kingdom, visiting London with eleven undergraduate students.
-In the Summer of 2015, he took another group of students to Ireland, in an expanded course that included visits to Limerick, Galway and Dublin.
-Lordan travelled to Havana, Cuba in the summer of 2016 to establish media contacts in the development of an undergraduate course related to the evolving media.
-In the summer of 2018 he will be bringing a group of undergraduate and graduate students to both the Republic of Ireland (Dublin) and Northern Ireland (Belfast) to meet with media professionals and explore the media systems in both parts of the island - interested students should contact him to learn more about the program.
+In 2013, 2015, 2018, 2019 and 2022, he supervised a group of students studying the past, present and future of Irish media.
+These courses explored the broadcasting, print, internet, advertising and public relations industries in the Republic of Ireland.
+In 2014, he taught a course on the media structure of the United Kingdom, predominantly in London.
+Lordan also travelled to Havana, Cuba to establish media contacts in the development of an undergraduate course related to media evolution in Cuba in the final year of the Castro regime.